The-Noah/static-site-generator/README.md

 1. Compiles and optimizes SCSS files.
 2. Optimizes JavaScript.
+3. Supports TypeScript.
-3. Embed data from JSON.
+4. Embed data from JSON.
-4. HTML templates with ejs ore moe.
+5. HTML templates with ejs ore moe.
-5. Automatically copies static files.
+6. Automatically copies static files.
-6. Can be used with a web server.
+7. Can be used with a web server.

 # Documentation